JordanRSimons/analyzing-hurricane-data/.ipynb_checkpoints/README-checkpoint.md

 # Repo Contents

-This repository contains an overview of exploratory data analysis and visualization done in both Python and R during a two year summer research internship at the University of Illinois.
+This repository contains an overview of exploratory data analysis and visualization done in both Python and R during a two-year summer research internship at the University of Illinois.

 * ['notebooks/01_visualization_and_exploratory_analysis.md'](https://github.com/JordanRSimons/analyzing-hurricane-data/blob/main/notebooks/01_visualization_and_exploratory_analysis.md): A discussion of my results and a showcase of plots made in both Python and R
 * '[notebooks/02_data_processing.md](https://github.com/JordanRSimons/analyzing-hurricane-data/blob/main/notebooks/02_data_processing.md)': A walkthrough of my Python and R code which prepares outside data for visualization and analysis